ab91/paywatch/README.md

 Paywatch is a commission and income-tracking app that helps salespeople monitor their earnings.
 Users can monitor weekly and monthly income, identify trends, and set and exceed goals in Paywatch.

+Read a postmortem of this project on Medium: [The Full Stack React App: A Front-End Postmortem](https://yallcantspell.medium.com/paywatch-mvp-a-postmortem-14f1b8b6596a)

 ## Live Site

 <p align="center">